MatheusMonteiro8906/PhoneBook/README.md

-# NestJs API with NextJs
+# NestJs API with NextJs and Prisma
-5 days challenge to build a scalable ApiRest using NestJs for backend with NextJs for frontend
+5 days challenge to build a scalable ApiRest using NestJs for backend with NextJs for frontend and Prisma ORM for database management

 ## Project overview
 - [Dependencies](#project-dependencies)